mateusmaso/mateusmaso/README.md

 I’m a product engineer and tech founder based in Florianópolis, Brazil.

 I’ve built software used by millions worldwide, working with big tech companies and startups across San Francisco, London, Toronto and Brazil.
-Currently designing restful experiences across wellness and hospitality.
+Currently designing restful experiences and tech across wellness and hospitality.

 — Mateus